 There are a number of reasonably priced bathroom scales on the market, but users say the Utopia Digital Glass Bathroom Scale is among the best, with accuracy and features that compare favorably with much pricier scales.

 By and large, users say they’re confident that the Utopia scale gives them a reliable reading.
 The LCD display is backlit, which reviewers like.
 Users can see their weight almost immediately after stepping on -- there is no tapping the scale to activate it.
 The scale has automatic... shutoff and a low-battery sensor, too.
 A few reviewers report durability complaints about the scale malfunctioning from the get-go; others say they find it imprecise.

-At roughly 10 by 10 inches, this Utopia scale is fairly small, making it a good pick for space-starved bathrooms.
+At roughly 16" square, this Utopia scale is fairly small, making it a good pick for space-starved bathrooms.
 It has a shiny black tempered glass platform that most users say is understated and unobtrusive, though it is prone to smudges and footprints.
 It requires two AAA batteries that are not included with purchase.
 Weight capacity is 400 pounds.

 Most bathroom scales are decidedly modern, with tempered glass, shiny silver, or glossy black platforms.
 That’s why the sleek Red Rock Modern Bamboo Body Scale is a design standout that will blend in equally well with modern or traditional settings.
 As a bonus, the bamboo used for the platform is eco-friendly.

 Users say the Bamboo Body Scale’s LED screen is easy to read, and the blue backlight means they have no problem weighing themselves even in low light.
 They also like that the scale has a... spa-like feel that blends with hardwood floors.
 Accuracy gets mixed reviews: While most users are happy, some say their weights bounce around too much to be confident in the results.
 A handful of reviewers note that it works best if it stays put on a flat surface, which is true of most any bathroom scale.